kurtharriger/spring-osgi/samples/weather/readme.txt

 Provides the actual service implementation

 * weather-service-test
-JUnit test for the weather service
+Simple consumer (acting as a test) for the weather service.
+Once installed, the bundle will query the Weather Service which was retrieved and binded using Spring-DM.

 * wiring-bundle
 Project that does the OSGi assembly and service publishing/consumption as well as bundle